jaza-syed/blog/_posts/2022-08-21-implementing-a-dynamic-range-compressor.md

 $$ \begin{equation} c(t) = i(t) + R'(t) \end{equation} $$

-The approach I derived is equivalent to simply applying an exponential smoothing filter to the envelope (where the smoothing factor changes depending whether the envelope is rising or falling) as suggested on page 13 of the QMUL presentation, then scaling the input as in \eqref{eq:noattack}.
+The approach I derived is equivalent to simply applying an exponential smoothing filter to the envelope (where the smoothing factor changes depending on whether the compressor is attacking or releasing) as suggested on page 13 of the QMUL presentation, then scaling the input as in \eqref{eq:noattack}.

 # Greater control of gain reduction dynamics